Eloitor/topology-filters-notes/src/definitions.md

 number-sections: true
 ---

-# Filter definition and ordered structure
+# Filter definition and basics examples

 We will start defining filters and, then the elementary filter propositions will be proved by the usual way and by Lean.